LunarVim/LunarVim/docs/configuration/02-keybindings.md

 }
 ```

+### Example mappings

+Consult the [LunarVim configuration for whichkey](https://github.com/LunarVim/LunarVim/blob/rolling/lua/core/which-key.lua) to see more examples of how to map keys.

 ## Leader Key

 The default leader key is `Space`.
 This can be changed with the following

 ```lua
 lvim.leader = "space"